 On November 4, 2002, Charter received an informal, non-public inquiry from the staff of the SEC.
-The SEC subsequently issued a formal order of investigation dated January 23, 2003, and subsequent related document and testimony subpoenas.
-The investigation and subpoenas generally concern Charter's prior reports with respect to its determination of the number of customers and various of its accounting policies and practices including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
-Charter has advised us that it is fully cooperating with the SEC staff.
+The SEC issued a formal order of investigation dated January 23, 2003, and subsequently served document and testimony subpoenas on Charter and a number of its former employees.
+The investigation and subpoenas generally concerned Charter's prior reports with respect to its determination of the number of customers and various of its accounting policies and practices including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
+On July 27, 2004, the SEC and Charter reached a final agreement to settle the investigation.
+In the Settlement Agreement and Cease and Desist Order, Charter agreed to entry of an administrative order prohibiting any future violations of United States securities laws and requiring certain other remedial internal practices and public disclosures.
+Charter neither admitted nor denied any wrongdoing, and the SEC assessed no fine against Charter.